halfblood369/RedemeTest/README.md

 ## Lordofpomelo

 Lordofpomelo is a browser-based MMORPG(massively multiplayer online role-playing game).
 The backend is written in node.js based on [pomelo framework](https://github.com/NetEase/pomelo/wiki/Introduction-to-pomelo), which is a fast, scalable, distributed game server framework for node.js.
 The frontend uses the HTML5 Canvas to draw the map and renders the animations by colorbox, which is a client side game engine written in JavaScript based on HTML5.
 In this game, the client communicates via websockets with the server.

 ## How to install

 You can install lordofpomelo with the guiding of the document [Installation guide of lordofpomelo](https://github.com/NetEase/pomelo/wiki/Installation-guide-of-lordofpomelo).
 This document provides details on how to install and configure lordofpomelo quickly.
-Also you can find solutions for some problems like port conflicts.
+Also you can find solutions for some problem like port conflicts.

 ## How to play

 Like other MMORPG, you should clone a hero with the given usename.
 All of the heros will clone hp, mp, attack and defense etc from hero ontology.
 There are three scenes in the game, where you can roam casually, kill mob for experiences, treasures and equipments.
-If one mob is killed, more mobs will be cloned, which forces you to improve the hero level and get more powerful equipments.For a better understanding of the game plot, you should visit npc and communicate with it.
+Ifone mob is killed, more mobs will be cloned, which forces you to improve the hero level and get more powerful equipments.For a better understanding of the game plot, you should visit npc and communicate with it.
 Task system is very important, which will let you get more equipments and enjoy the game enough.

 ## Requirements